weygoldt/py2md/README.md

-# How I Write Medium Articles Using Plain Python Files
+# How I write articles using plain Python files

-We've all been there: you find an exciting coding experiment, quickly copy the code, try to execute it, and it **fails**.
-Not because of missing dependencies, but due to missing functions, variables, or messed-up code order. **I hate that.**
+We’ve all been there: you find an exciting coding experiment, quickly copy the code, try to execute it, and it fails.
+Not because of missing dependencies, but due to missing functions, variables, or messed-up code order.
+I **hate** that.

-As a data scientist who values simplicity and efficiency, I've often struggled with tools like Jupyter Notebooks.
+As a somebody who values simplicity and efficiency, I’ve often struggled with tools like Jupyter Notebooks.
 They offer robust features but can complicate version control, file management, and require heavy IDEs.
 As a Neovim enthusiast, I prefer plain text solutions.
-This led me to a novel
+This led me to a novel approach:
-approach:

-**What if you could write your entire Medium article in a simple Python file, using comment blocks for text and converting it to Markdown?**
+**What if you could write your entire article in a simple Python file, using comment blocks for text and converting it to Markdown?**

 This method simplifies writing, keeps everything in a single file, and